exasol/terraform-aws-exasol/test/README.md

 # Tests for terraform-aws-exasol

-This directory contains tests for the Exasol terraform module
+This directory contains tests for the Exasol terraform module.

 ## Usage: